 The future goal of KIDS OCEAN DAY is to take the powerful message of personal responsibility to the world.
 KIDS OCEAN DAY is dedicated to KIDS teaching the world about ocean pollution.

-Executive Director, Michael Klubock: Michael’s duties include the day-to-day operation, management of staff and volunteers, raising funds, presenting assemblies and organizing the annual KIDS OCEAN DAY Adopt-A-Beach Clean-Up in May.
+Executive Director, Michael Klubock: Michael’s duties include the day-to-day operation, management of staff and volunteers, raising funds, presenting assemblies and organizing the annual KIDS OCEAN DAY event in Los Angeles.

 1991 to Present – Malibu Foundation for Environmental Education